 Having raised my children on the Central Coast, I understand the importance that environmental preservation and energy efficiency has for our community.
 The Central Coast is already experiencing major climate change impacts like wildfires and drought.
 We can save lives, property, and money when we work to proactively mitigate these increasingly destructive events.

 With the impending Diablo Canyon Power Plant closure, I am working to secure all available federal resources to help offset the economic impact of this decommissioning.
 With this significant challenge also comes an opportunity to designate the Central Coast a renewable energy hub, by attracting new businesses that provide good-paying jobs in our community.
 I have introduced the Energy Opportunity Zones Act to extend tax credits as well as introduce a new tax credit to encourage renewable energy business development in San Luis Obispo County.
+I have also cosponsored the Energy Innovation and Carbon Dividend (EICDA) Act, legislation to put a price on carbon and return 100% of the net revenue as a rebate to American families.
+The EICDA will help reduce our carbon pollution by up to 45% by 2030 and help California achieve our goal of net zero carbon emissions by 2045.

 In Congress, I have joined the bipartisan Climate Solutions Caucus, which is kept evenly divided between Republicans and Democrats and serves as a working group dedicated to advancing proposals that will mitigate and reduce climate change, while at the same time encouraging economic growth and job creation.
 I am also a member of the Climate and Environmental Justice Congressional Taskforce, Congressional Oceans Caucus, Outdoor Recreation Caucus, and Congressional Shellfish Caucus, all of which share the common aim of conservation.
 We must protect our environment and public health for future generations.For more information concerning work and views related to environment and energy, please contact our office.